 Mr. ThreeYear and I have made plenty of mistakes during our financial journey, but one thing we did right was to start investing early.
+You can read more here about how we learned how to invest in the stock market.
 That boon of investing money early has given us a much higher net worth than we would have otherwise had.

 The Early Years